Letting the calendar go – why evergreen marketing wins

 Measuring success with manual A/B testing or multivariate testing is always slow, but for a brief calendared campaign, it’s hopeless.
 By the time a marketer has data, the campaign is already over.
 It will be hard to apply lessons to the next campaign when so many variables are changing, and constantly running new tests is prohibitively laborious.
 All too often, the outcome is to simply send this week’s emails to every customer this week, and then send everyone the next week’s email next week.
 The rapid pace of the campaign means that we don’t have time to personalize, or at least not to personalize in a way we know is optimizing the campaign -- we don't have the capability to learn which subject lines, offers, or sending times work best for each individual customer.

-Rather than trying to optimize with manual testing, a marketer could personalize a calendared campaign with AI testing – AI that finds the best message, creative, offer, sending time, etc. for each customer.
+Rather than trying to optimize with manual testing, a marketer could personalize a calendared campaign with AI Decisioning – AI that finds the best message, creative, offer, sending time, etc. for each customer.
 However, learning quickly in a short campaign can be challenging even for AI.
-(Essentially there are two requirements – the AI testing AI agents must apply transfer learning from similar campaigns, and the messages and creative must be parameterized in such a way that the AI can make comparisons across campaigns.
+(Essentially there are two requirements – the AI Decisioning agents must apply transfer learning from similar campaigns, and the messages and creative must be parameterized in such a way that the AI can make comparisons across campaigns.
 OfferFit’s AI Decisioning Platform has these capabilities, which provide 1:1 personalization for campaigns that truly must be calendared.)

 Nevertheless it's often better to determine if the campaign needs to be calendared in the first place.